hl-valdemar/honeylang/README.md

 ### Returning Errors

-The `error` keyword is a control flow statement that exits the function via the error channel—symmetric to `return` for success values:
+The `error` keyword is a control flow statement that exits the function via the error channel — symmetric to return for success values:

 ```honey
 parse_section :: func(p: @mut Parser) void !
 ParseError {